matrix-org/synapse/UPGRADE.rst

 Upgrading to v0.34.0
 ====================

 1. This release is the first to fully support Python 3.
+Synapse will now run on Python versions 3.5, or 3.6 (as well as 2.7).
 We recommend switching to Python 3, as it has been shown to give performance improvements.

    For users who have installed Synapse into a virtualenv, we recommend doing this by creating a new virtualenv.
 For example::